conceptacid/HowToUbuntuTensorflowTitanX/README.md

 ## Install cuDNN
 **Step 23**
 Register on NVidia's website.
 It may take a day, or two before they'll get your account approved.
-At least that used to be the case back when I registered.

 **Step 24**
 Download and Install latest CUDNN from NVidia, or the latest version that fits the software you'll be working with, if any, in this case your version of TFlow.
 I downloaded the archive and not the deb installer.